|Rewards Rating:||4.3 / 5|

 Use your card for Marriott hotel stays to earn six points for each dollar you spend.

 - Look for off-peak awards and PointSavers awards that can help you stretch your points further when it comes time to redeem.

 - Book award stays for five nights at time to earn a fifth night free.

 Is the Marriott Bonvoy Boundless card worth it?

 If your goal is to earn points for free hotel stays, the Marriott Bonvoy Boundless Credit Card could be a good option.
-Not only do you earn a big initial introductory bonus, but you get a free hotel stay valid at hotels 35,000 points or less each year on your card member anniversary.
+Not only do you earn a decent initial introductory bonus, but you get a free hotel stay valid at hotels 35,000 points or less each year on your card member anniversary.
 You’ll also earn six points per $1 spent at Marriott properties, which could help you rack up rewards fast if you pay for a lot of hotel stays each year.
 The card also comes with good silver elite status benefits and a fast track to gold status.

 However, many applicants will find that they can earn more with other credit cards.
 Make sure to compare other Marriott Bonvoy credit cards as well as co-branded credit cards from other hotel programs before you commit to the Marriott Bonvoy Boundless card.